 Insurance companies will only realize these benefits, however, if their IDP tool is simple enough for those who understand the underwriting process best to use it.

-That’s the intent behind the Indico Intelligent Process Automation platform.
+That’s the intent behind the Indico Unstructured Data Platform.
 Its intuitive user interface makes it accessible to business process experts, those who understand the underwriting process best.
 These professionals use the tool to create models to automate the process of reading documents and pulling out the most pertinent data.
 It takes just a few hours and maybe 200 documents to train a model that will deliver extremely high accuracy.

-The models are accurate, the Indico platform includes a database of 500 million labeled data points – enough to provide context any document involved in the underwriting process.
+The models are accurate because the Indico platform includes a database of 500 million labeled data points – enough to provide context behind any document involved in automating the underwriting process.